Donald Miralle

-Donald Miralle is a photographer, born in Los Angeles, California on August 8, 1974.
-With more than 50 international awards, he is especially known for his sports photography imagery, as well as portraiture and landscape photography.
+Donald Miralle is a photographer, born in Los Angeles, California but residing in San Diego, CA. With more than 50 international awards, he is especially known for his sports photography imagery, as well as portraiture and landscape photography.
 He founded a photography group and studio in San Diego, California called Leucadia Photoworks.

 Early life

-Miralle grew up in La Cañada-Flintridge, a suburb of Los Angeles, and studied at the University of California, Los Angeles.
+Miralle grew up in Los Angeles, and studied at the University of California, Los Angeles.
 Miralle was a competitive swimmer for the UCLA Bruins; but after the men's swimming team at UCLA was cut due to Title IX, he redirected his interests to art.

 Photography career

 Upon graduating with a Bachelor of Arts degree, he landed an entry-level position with Allsport Photography in 1997.
-Miralle worked with Allsport through the company's 1998 merger with Getty Images, where as a senior staff photographer, he covered six Super Bowls, five Olympic Games, three Pan American Games, The Masters, The Indianapolis 500, The World Series and other major sporting events worldwide.
+Miralle worked with Allsport through the company's 1998 merger with Getty Images, where as a senior staff photographer, he covered over 10 Super Bowls, 11 Olympic Games, three Pan American Games, The Masters, The Indianapolis 500, The World Series and other major sporting events worldwide.